 One of the major problems mentioned above is the uncertainty as to whether the catch per unit of effort (CPUE) of the purse-seine fisheries is an appropriate index of abundance for skipjack, particularly when the fish are associated with fish-aggregating devices (FADs).
 Purse-seine CPUE data are particularly problematic, because it is difficult to identify the appropriate unit of effort.
-In the current assessment, effort is defined as the amount of searching time required to find a school of fish on which to set the purse seine, and this is approximated by number of days fished.
+In the current analysis, effort is defined as the amount of searching time required to find a school of fish on which to set the purse seine, and this is approximated by number of days fished.
 Few skipjack are caught in the longline fisheries or dolphin-associated purse-seine fisheries, so these fisheries cannot be used to develop reliable indices of abundance for skipjack.
 Within a single trip, purse-seine sets on unassociated schools are generally intermingled with floating-object or dolphin-associated sets, complicating the CPUE calculations.
 Maunder and Hoyle (2007) developed a novel method to generate an index of abundance, using data from the floating-object fisheries.
 This method used the ratio of skipjack to bigeye in the catch and the "known" abundance of bigeye based on stock assessment results.
 Unfortunately, the method was of limited usefulness, and more research is needed to improve it.
 Currently, there is no reliable index of relative abundance for skipjack in the EPO.
 Therefore, other indicators of stock status, such as the average weight of the fish in the catch, should be investigated.

 Since the stock assessments and reference points for skipjack in the EPO are so uncertain, developing alternative methods to assess and manage the species that are robust to these uncertainties would be beneficial.
-Full management strategy evaluation (MSE) for skipjack would be the most comprehensive method to develop and test alternative assessment methods and management strategies (Maunder 2007); however, developing MSE is time-consuming, and has not yet been conducted for skipjack.
+Full management strategy evaluation (MSE) for skipjack would be the most comprehensive method to develop and test alternative assessment methods and management strategies; however, developing MSE is time-consuming, and has not yet been conducted for skipjack.
 In addition, higher priority for MSE is given to yellowfin and bigeye tuna, as available data indicate that these species are more susceptible to overfishing than skipjack.
 Therefore, Maunder and Deriso (2007) investigated some simple indicators of stock status based on relative quantities.
-Rather than using reference points based on MSY, they compared current values of indicators to the distribution of indicators for biomass, recruitment, and exploitation rate.
-We update their results to include data up to 2016.
+Rather than using reference points based on MSY, they compared current values of indicators to the distribution of indicators observed historically.
+They also developed a simple stock assessment model to generate indicators for biomass, recruitment, and exploitation rate.
+We update their results to include data up to 2018.
 To evaluate the current values of the indicators in comparison to historical values, we use reference levels based on the 5th and 95th percentiles, as the distributions of the indicators are somewhat asymmetric.
+Indicators of number of sets and catch-per-set are also presented.
+Additional relevant indicators are also presented in SAC-10-06.